Live web-analytics field notes Practical guides on web analytics, tracking, SEO, and digital marketing

 Step-by-step CLS fixes

-min-heighton ad containers to prevent layout shifts when ads load.
-If an ad slot is 250px tall, setmin-height: 250pxon its container. - Use
+2. Reserve space for ads.
+Use CSS min-height on ad containers to prevent layout shifts when ads load.
+If an ad slot is 250px tall, set min-height: 250px on its container.

 How to measure Core Web Vitals